Fierce Femmes and Notorious Liars: Reception

 In 2017, the book was one of three finalists in the Transgender Fiction category at the 29th Lambda Literary Awards.
 When awarding Thom the 2017 Dayne Ogilvie Prize, the jurors said on behalf of the Writers' Trust of Canada that it was "a delicious and fabulist refashioning of a trans memoir as fiction".
 Emma Watson praised the book for conveying "the sense of creativity and invention that comes from becoming your own woman – an artist of your own identity".

 Luna Merbruja of Autostraddle reviewed the novel as a "captivating tale of betrayal, murder, mysticism, legend and compassion", and wrote that it is "satirical commentary on the roots of trans literature as based in memoir".
 Merbruja found the characters "painfully realistic" and approved that the reader can "identify with more than one character who's canonically and unapologetically a trans woman".
 Writing in The Paris Review, Spencer Quong found that the book's "unremitting representation of anxiety" kept him thinking about it a year on from his first reading.
 He praised the poetry, quoting a "song of the pocket knife" extract as "perfectly articulat[ing] the feeling of overextending oneself".
 Quong found it overall "thrilling, fabulous" and "inventive", summarising that "anxiety and shame are ... straining and terrifying", but "markers of being alive".

 Jacob Wren of the Montreal Review of Books praised that the novel reinvents trans memoir tropes "in fabulist Technicolor".
 Wren found that one of the "greatest strengths" was its "mile-a-minute engagement" with trans women, whom he viewed as the target audience, and also praised its unpredictability.
 He lauded the characterisation, finding "epigrammatic precision" in the complexity and motivations of characters and "emotional intensity" conveyed by short passages.
 Wren also enjoyed that the protagonist "rarely lies to herself", creating a "tension between fantasy and self-awareness".
 Gwen Benaway of Plenitude similarly extolled the diverse presentation of race, gender expression and social relationships between trans women.
 Benaway highlighted a sexual dream the protagonist has as "an insightful representation of the relationship between trans girls and cis men".
 Overall, Benaway summarised the book as a "profound exercise in imagining a better world for trans women while also reflecting the truth of our bodies as powerful, radiant, and whole".

 Leah Lakshmi Piepzna-Samarasinha of Bitch said that the book is "full of poetic voice" and that many trans women of colour "will see their own stories reflected within".
 Describing it as about "the gritty struggle of making transformative justice real", she found it good that "trans femmes actually get to heal".
 She highlighted as particularly strong topics the origin of Kimaya and Rapunzelle's relationship, the metaphors of killer bees and Ghost Friend, the way in which femmes have a night to perform "just for each other" following police suppression, and the ending.

+Influence

+Valérie Bah was inspired by Fierce Femmes and Notorious Liars as they wrote The Rage Letters.